 In clinical practice, she enjoys working with individuals who are working through challenges related to PTSD, traumatic stress, anxiety, depression, and substance misuse and dependence, adjustment to major life changes, and interpersonal dynamics.
 She has been trained in, and is comfortable using: Acceptance and Commitment Therapy, biofeedback, cognitive behavioral therapy, Cognitive Processing Therapy, Dialectical Behavior Therapy, mindfulness, Motivational Interviewing, Narrative Exposure Therapy, Prolonged Exposure Therapy, and Relaxation Techniques.
 She brings a humanistic and systems approach to therapy while using the appropriate cognitive behavioral techniques to meet the needs of her clients.
 She has experience conducting a broad range of evaluations including: patient eligibility for organ transplants, refugees seeking asylum, disability evaluations, cognitive and abilities assessments, and diagnostic evaluations.

 Dr. Adnan Durrani, MD., is a psychiatrist who did his residency at Einstein Healthcare Network in Pennsylvania.
 He specializes in anxiety, depression, bipolar disorder, ADHD, Schizophrenia OCD, PTSD, Substance Use Disorders and various other life crises.
 Dr. Durrani has treated a wide array of psychiatric disorders including depression, Bipolar Disorder, Schizoaffective Disorder, Schizophrenia, substance use Disorders, ADHD, Anxiety Disorders and Sleep Disorders.
 He strives to treat all of his patients with the kindness, empathy and patience that they deserve.
 His sessions are never rushed so that he can focus on helping you help yourself for a lasting remission.
+He sees both adults and children.
 Dr. Durrani also speaks Hindi, Urdu, Pashto, and Punjabi.

 Dr. Alfred Burnett, LCSW, earned his Master of Social work from Fordham University, in New York City, and his Doctor of Health Science from Nova Southeastern University in Florida.
 He believes therapy is a journey, one that can be painful, challenging and difficult, yet ultimately exciting, and fulfilling.
 He also knows the therapist can act a mentor, good parent, guide, support and a witness, much of which many of us have rarely or never received.
 He also believes in order to build the therapeutic relationship both you and he are active participants.
 Alfred has extensive experience working with adolescents, men, athletes, families struggling with their children and the LGBT community.
 Alfred employs numerous modalities, from Self-Psychology, Gestalt, Psychodrama, and psychodynamic therapy.
 Alfred works out of our Vienna location and is bilingual (Spanish).